neurostuff/NiMARE/.github/pull_request_template.md

 <!---
-This is a suggested pull request template for tedana.
+This is a suggested pull request template for NiMARE.
 It's designed to capture information we've found to be useful in reviewing pull requests.

 If there is other information that would be helpful to include, please don't hesitate to add it!